The Beijen/Beyen

 Remigius was the ninth child of Petrus Jacobus Beyen (1.1) and Jacoba Stoet, who married in 1698 in Nieuwkapelle.
 Jacoba died some days after Remigius' birth.
 In 1718 Petrus married Jacoba Snick in the neighbouring town of Oudekapelle.
 He had four more children from this second marriage.

 As far as we know, all Beyens in West Flanders descend from Petrus Jacobus Beyen (Senior), the father of Remigius.
-They are descendants of two elder brothers of Remigius who had, curiously enough, the same given names: they were both called Petrus Jacobus Beyen, just as their father.
+They are descendants of two elder brothers of Remigius: Petrus Joannes and Petrus Jacobus Beyen.

-The first Petrus Jacobus Beyen Junior was born in 1700.
+-- Petrus Joannes Beyen was born in 1700.
 He married Isabella Theresia Vandevyvere and was the ancestor of the so-called Beyen-Vandevyvere branch.

-The second Petrus Jacobus Beyen Junior was born in 1710.
+-- Petrus Jacobus Beyen was born in 1710.
 He married Regina Perpetua Swyngedouw and was the ancestor of the Beyen-Swyngedouw branch.

 Therefore the Nieuwkapelle family is actually a branch of the West Flemish Beyen family.

-More information about the ancestry tree of the West Flemish family can be found on the website of Nand Staes from Jette near Brussels ("Stamboomgegevens van de familietakken Staes - Degrave - Beyen - Boels").
+More information about the ancestry tree of the West Flemish family can be found on the website of Nand Staes from Jette near Brussels ("Stamboomgegevens van de familietakken Staes - Degrave - Beyen - Boels - Pyson").

 The Limburg Beyen family